Nipah Virus, a New Viral Threat

 All you need to know about the Nipah virus infection

-You must be aware of Nipah virus infection, the recent endemic in South India.
-Nipah virus infection is a severe endemic that has recently hit the city, Kochikode, Kerala.
-Though, the disease may not be an immediate threat for states other than Kerala, it is still important for us all to be aware about the ways to prevent and manage Nipah virus infections and its symptoms.
+You must be aware of Nipah virus infection, the resurfaced endemically in Kerala.
+Though the disease may not be an immediate threat for states other than Kerala, it is still important for us all to be aware of the ways to prevent and manage Nipah virus infections and its symptoms.

 Nipah virus infection is a communicable disease